Challenge

 Virtual Educator Impact Exchange Workshop Presentation – This workshop, co-designed by the outreach team for Virtual Educator alumni and their international counterparts, guided teachers on how to share their stories and impact on our private COP platform and across social media.
 While the workshop was a collaborative effort, I contributed the idea to open with a Six-Word Memoir activity as a creative icebreaker.
 Adapted from one of the Virtual Educator Playground presentations, this activity demonstrated to participants that they already had the tools to contribute to program outreach, even if they didn’t see themselves as marketing experts.
 This creative framing helped set the tone for a session that not only amplified teacher voices but also strengthened the program’s visibility as a paid professional development opportunity.

-*Select work samples shown here have been adapted or modified to respect organizational branding and confidentiality.
+Note: Select work samples shown here have been adapted or modified to respect organizational branding.